microsoft/ApplicationInsights-Python/azure-monitor-opentelemetry/README.md

 You can use `configure_azure_monitor` to set up instrumentation for your app to Azure Monitor. `configure_azure_monitor` supports the following optional arguments:

 * connection_string - The [connection string][connection_string_doc] for your Application Insights resource.
 The connection string will be automatically populated from the `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable if not explicitly passed in.
+* exclude_instrumentations - By default, all supported [instrumentations](#officially-supported-instrumentations) are enabled to collect telemetry.
+Specify instrumentations you do not want to enable to collect telemetry by passing in a comma separated list of instrumented library names. e.g. `["requests", "flask"]`
+* resource - Specified the OpenTelemetry [resource][opentelemetry_spec_resource] associated with your application.
+See [this][ot_sdk_python_resource] for default behavior.
 * disable_logging - If set to `True`, disables collection and export of logging telemetry.
 Defaults to `False`.
 * disable_metrics - If set to `True`, disables collection and export of metric telemetry.
 Defaults to `False`.
 * disable_tracing - If set to `True`, disables collection and export of distributed tracing telemetry.
 Defaults to `False`.
-* exclude_instrumentations - By default, all supported [instrumentations](#officially-supported-instrumentations) are enabled to collect telemetry.
-Specify instrumentations you do not want to enable to collect telemetry by passing in a comma separated list of instrumented library names. e.g. `["requests", "flask"]`
+* logging_level - Specifies the [logging level][logging_level] of the logs you would like to collect for your logging pipeline.
+Defaults to logging.NOTSET.
+* logger_name = Specifies the [logger name][logger_name_hierarchy_doc] under which logging will be instrumented.
+Defaults to "" which corresponds to the root logger.
+* logging_export_interval_ms - Specifies the logging export interval in milliseconds.
+Defaults to 5000.
+* metric_readers - Specifies the [metric readers][ot_metric_reader] that you would like to use for your metric pipeline.
+Accepts a list of [metric readers][ot_sdk_python_metric_reader].
+* views - Specifies the list of [views][opentelemetry_spec_view] to configure for the metric pipeline.
+See [here][ot_sdk_python_view_examples] for example usage.
+* sampling_ratio - Specifies the ratio of distributed tracing telemetry to be [sampled][application_insights_sampling].
+Accepted values are in the range [0,1].
+Defaults to 1.0, meaning no telemetry is sampled out.
+* tracing_export_interval_ms - Specifies the distributed tracing export interval in milliseconds.
+Defaults to 5000.
 * instrumentation_config - Specifies a dictionary of kwargs that will be applied to instrumentation configuration.
 You can specify which instrumentation you want to configure by name in the key field and value as a dictionary representing `kwargs` for the corresponding instrumentation.
     Refer to the `Supported Library` section [above](#officially-supported-instrumentations) for the list of suppoprted library names.